laeblab/crispy/README.md

 represents the number putative off-targets, with a higher score representing more and/or closely matching off-target sequences.

+### The offtarget score for Mad7 is highly theoretical.
+We have been unable to find any study comprehensively looking at determinants for Mad7 offtargets, but we suspect they may be similar to Cpf1 due to their similarity.

 CRISPyR can return also return a list of all positions in the genome that it considers as putative off-targets for a given target sequence.